Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/mobile/faq.md

 * Huawei
 * Xiaomi

+## Live wallpapers on Android do not play sounds

+Wallpaper Engine for Android does not play any sounds on Android and there is no way to activate audio playback for mobile wallpapers.

 ## How to unset Wallpaper Engine wallpaper

 If you wish to stop using a Wallpaper Engine wallpaper, you can simply assign a new wallpaper in your Android settings.
 Wallpaper Engine is just another wallpaper to Android and wallpapers cannot unset themselves.